tamaraceranic/EEG-AdaBoost-for-Seizure-Detection-and-Forecasting-Using-20-Features/ReadMe.txt

 The function do_bandpass_filtering.m is adapted from the NEURAL: quantitative features for newborn EEG using Matlab toolbox.

 2. Feature Extraction (20-second Segments)
 Use features_extration.m to extract features from EEG segments.
+Input: single-channel EEG time series, and sampling frequency (fs).
+Output: A matrix containing the extracted 20 EEG features for each 20-second EEG segment (one row per segment)

 3. Annotation Guidelines